 For some mothers-to-be even this is not enough, and many will turn internet sleuth to investigate the safety advice for a medicine that they have already been told it is okay to take.
 This is fine, of course, if you are just taking paracetamol of something similar for a mild complaint; but remember, if you are taking a medicine for a potentially serious health condition, it is essential that you follow the advice of your health professional.

 If you are on an existing prescription and have become pregnant, you should notify your GP at the soonest opportunity so that you can discuss and assess your options.

 However, you should never stop taking a medication without first consulting your health professional.
 Not only may ceasing the medication be bad for you, it might also be bad for your baby.
 In the event that pregnancy means the medicine is no longer suitable for your situation, you can discuss the alternatives.

-For those looking for further advice, the bumps website (best use of medicines in pregnancy) is a not-for-profit organisation funded by Public Health England on behalf of the UK Health Departments and provides a great resource for anyone whose pregnancy has led to concerns about a particular medication.
-While the UK Teratology Information Service (UKTIS) can provide advice to your doctor in the event that there is any uncertainty or conflicting information regarding a specific medication’s fitness for use during pregnancy.
+For those looking for further information, the bumps website (best use of medicines in pregnancy) is a not-for-profit organisation funded by Public Health England on behalf of the UK Health Departments and provides a great resource for anyone whose pregnancy has led to concerns about a particular medication.
+While the UK Teratology Information Service (UKTIS) can provide information to your doctor in the event that there is any uncertainty or conflicting information regarding a specific medication’s fitness for use during pregnancy.